jonyonson/jonathantaylor.io/content/blog/use-state-hook/index.md

 }
 ```

-The first line within our `Theme` component example shows how we initialize a state value by calling `useState` with that value.
+The first line within our `Theme` component example shows how we initialize a state value by calling `useState` and passing it the initial state value.
 We are also utilizing array destructuring to gain access to the two values returned by `useState`.

 In order to update the state value, we call the `setTheme()` function returned to us in `useState[1]`, which accepts an argument that represents our new state value.
 It should be noted that `theme` and `setTheme` could be called anything we would like, but naming these values `thing` and `setThing` is a widely used naming convention.